 JMW Turner painting could fetch $30 million at auction

-The painting is expected to be sold for some 15-25 milli... .
-Members of staff at Sotheby's auction house pose for the media in front of a display of works by British artist J.M.W.Turner, in London, Friday, June 30, 2017.
+Members of staff at Sotheby's auction house adjust an oil painting entitled ' Ehrenbreitstein' , by British artist J.M.W.Turner, in London, Friday, June 30, 2017.
+The painting is expected to be sold for some 15-25 million pounds, when sold at auction on July 5. less Members of staff at Sotheby's auction house adjust an oil painting entitled ' Ehrenbreitstein' , by British artist J.M.W.Turner, in London, Friday, June 30, 2017.

 Add your comments below